WP Simple Pay Blog

 Step 4: Configure the Form to Accept Recurring Payments

-After selecting your preferred Subscription template, you’ll be directed to the configuration page, where you can choose different configuration settings.
+After selecting the Payment Form template, you’ll be directed to the payment form builder page, where you can choose different configuration settings.

 In the General tab, you can change the title, description, and form type based on your needs.
 To know more, check out this post on selecting the right payment form types.

-Next, click on the Payment option from the left, and you’ll be able to customize the currency, amount, and even choose between one time and subscription payment.
+Next, click on Payment.
+You’ll be able to customize the price and pricing options and even choose between one-time and subscription payment options.

-When you click one of the amounts, you can see that the checkbox Allow price to optionally be purchased as a subscription is selected.
+When you click one of the price amounts, you can see that the checkbox Allow price to optionally be purchased as a subscription is available.
 With this option selected, your customers can make payments either one-time or as a subscription.

 You can even customize how the subscription is managed by navigating to WP Simple Pay » Settings and then clicking on the Subscription Management tab in your WordPress dashboard.

-Don’t forget to publish your form when you’re done.
+Don’t forget to publish your form when you’re finished.

-Step 5: Add the Recurring Form to a Page
+Step 5: Add the Recurring Payment Form to a Page

 Make sure you test the form first before it goes live.
 You can toggle your entire site or individual payment forms between test and live modes (read more about Test mode).